Short-handed Trail Blazers knock off 76ers

 Trent paced the Trail Blazers with 14 first-half point.

-Portland as aggressive to start the third quarter, reeling off a 14-0 run to move ahead 71-57.
+Portland was aggressive to start the third quarter, reeling off a 14-0 run to move ahead 71-57.

 Aside from Embiid, the Sixers struggled to find their offensive rhythm and fell behind 89-69 with 2:44 remaining in the third.